 Exploratory Data Analysis is evidently one of the most important steps during the entire process of extracting insights out of data, even before the actual analysis or modeling begins.
 Therefore, for organizations that want to truly harness the power of data, putting their strengths and focus on the EDA phase could help them set up a solid foundation for their overall analysis efforts.
 In order to excel at this stage, they need to hire data professionals skilled in visualization, pattern recognition, creating maps, and other basic concepts of exploratory analysis besides key data analyst skills.

 To develop vital skills related to tools, methods, techniques, and the commonly used programming languages for exploratory data analysis, aspiring data analysts should consider pursuing a comprehensive program in data analytics from a world-class educational institution such as Simplilearn.

-Simplilearn's Data Analytics Bootcamp, in collaboration with Purdue University and IBM, offers access to 14+ hands-on projects on integrated labs, 180+ hours of Blended-Learning, masterclasses from Purdue faculty, Simplilearn's JobAssist program, and a Purdue Alumni Association Membership.
+Simplilearn's Post Graduate Program in Data Analytics, in collaboration with Purdue University and IBM, offers access to 14+ hands-on projects on integrated labs, 180+ hours of Blended-Learning, masterclasses from Purdue faculty, Simplilearn's JobAssist program, and a Purdue Alumni Association Membership.
 Click here to get an industry-recognized IBM certificate within 8 months.